 About Frinj

 The Nati Frinj Biennale is a three-day visual art and performance festival in Natimuk, deep in the wheatbelt of Western Victoria.
-Held every two years in late October to early November Nati Frinj Biennale has forged a reputation for making outstanding, innovative and often audacious art projects.
+Held in late October to early November Nati Frinj Biennale has forged a reputation for making outstanding, innovative and often audacious art projects.
 It is an important platform to showcase local artists, and invite other artists to come and play, to experiment and collaborate.

 Who we are